Narcissist Gaslighting Examples - 9 Common Phrases and Tactics Used! — Judge Anthony

 Gaslighting, a term derived from the classic 1944 movie ‘Gaslight,’ is a form of psychological manipulation strategic in its intent to sow seeds of doubt in a targeted individual.

-This deceitful conduct is designed to destabilize and undermine the victim's belief in their perception of reality or sanity, making them question their memories, judgment, and even their mental health.
+This deceitful conduct, known as gaslighting behaviors, is designed to destabilize and undermine the victim’s belief in their perception of reality or sanity, making them question their memories, judgment, and even their mental health.

 What are the examples of Narcissist Gaslighting?